carmenbianca/report-liferay/report.md

 #### Installation

-FOSSology provides a Docker image, and Vangrant (VirtualBox) image.
+FOSSology provides a Docker image, and Vagrant (VirtualBox) image.
 It can also be built from source.
 None of these things have been attempted because Liferay has its own FOSSology instance.